CristiCriss17G/pg_actions/README.md

 Usage: pg_actions [OPTIONS] <COMMAND>

 Commands:
-  clone        Clone a database
-  backup       Backup operations
-  user         User operations
-  database     Database operations
-  completions  Generate shell completions check-tools  Do a basic check of the tools This is useful for CI/CD pipelines help         Print this message or the help of the given subcommand(s)
+  clone        Clone a database [aliases: cl] backup       Backup operations restore      Restore operations user         User operations database     Database operations completions  Generate shell completions check-tools  Do a basic check of the tools This is useful for CI/CD pipelines [aliases: ct] help         Print this message or the help of the given subcommand(s)

 Options: